Leader, what do you look for when you bring a person on to your team? Do you have some non-negotiable values?

 Over the years, both of these questions have been important for me to answer.
 I think it’s valuable to know yourself well enough you understand the qualities in people with whom you work best.
 You don’t want everyone to be like you – in fact, you need people who balance you as a leader.
 Here I’m not talking about personality traits, opinions or ways a person prefers to complete a job.
 These aren’t skills.
 These are values – the principles we use to interact with one another on a team on a regular basis.

-Here are 7 non negotiable values for a team I lead:
+7 non-negotiable values for teams I lead:

 It is a personal value, maybe even a pet peeve of mine, but I believe it is imperative to respond to people in a timely manner.
 Of course, this is a subjective value of what timely means, but it’s one the entire team soon recognizes – and not with good results – if it is absent.